overnode-org/overnode/docs/docs/11-monitoring-and-alerting.md

 Overnode provides the pre-configured stack for [Prometheus](https://prometheus.io/) and its friends.
 This enables collection for various host and container level metrics.

-In order to add the stack to a project, run the following:
+To add the stack to a project, run the following:

 ```bash
 > sudo overnode init https://github.com/overnode-org/overnode@examples/infrastructure/prometheus